-18. If Chinese to English dictionary use skills are to be taugh programme, what topics should be included?
-(You can choose one option.) nt in your more than A. Introduction to the variety of Chinese to English dictionaries, and 68.2% how to choose a suitable one for oneself.
-B. How to make the most from a dictionary.
+18. If Chinese to English dictionary use skills are to be taught in you programme, what topics should be included?
+(You can choose more than one option.)
+A. Introduction to the variety of Chinese to English dictionaries, and how to choose a suitable one for oneself.
+68.2% B. How to make the most from a dictionary.
 63.6% C. How to look for the "right" word(s) for translating.
 79.4% D. The history of the Chinese to English dictionary.
 7.5% E. How to compile one's own Chinese to English glossary.
 43.0% F. Others 1.9%